xriss/gamecake/readme.md

 Build for raspi using a cross-compiler that is built in sdks, you will need to build the cross compiler first.
-Currently we have a slight SDL2 problem as it is not yet available under raspbian but will be needed to run gamecake.
-So the appropriate .so needs to be included along with the gamecake binary.

 	raspi/make